Six Nutrition Tips for a Day on the Slopes

 Get a little more sugar in the afternoon

 Sugar?!
 (Yes, sugar.)
 Even with great hydration and nutritious snacks, a little sweetness in the afternoon can go a long way to give your muscles and mind a quick surge of energy so you can finish your day strong.
-Some of the snack options above contain sugar.

 Remember your recovery